 The Ward identity does not require any localization but only the existence of a flavor current.
 Therefore, the range of validity of \eqref{conjecture} is extended to any $\mathcal{N}=4$ SCFTs, regardless of their specific realization.
 These include even theories where the localization argument has not been developed yet, like Chern-Simons matter theories.
 This observation is crucial to apply the formula to ABJM theory.

-The novel step is to apply this identity in the presence of a defect $\mathcal{D}$ preserving $Q$.
+The new step is to apply this identity in the presence of a defect $\mathcal{D}$ preserving $Q$.
 Until the insertion is $Q$-closed, the cohomological argument goes through.
-Thus we can still use Eq.~\eqref{Higgs:fundeq} to relate correlation functions of topological operators with the defect $\mathcal{D}$ to mass derivatives of the vev of the defect with a mass-deforned backgrounds.
-It is straightforward, to write down the explicit formula
+Thus we can still use Eq.~\eqref{Higgs:fundeq} to relate correlation functions of topological operators with the defect $\mathcal{D}$ to mass derivatives of the vev of the defect with a mass-deformed backgrounds.
+Extending the explicit formula is straightforward

 where $\langle \mathcal{D}\rangle$ is the vev of the defect and $\langle \rangle_{\mathcal{D}}$ indicates the normalized correlation function in the presence of the defect.
 For instance, we can use \eqref{defect:formula} to compute correlation functions of Higgs branch operators with the vortex loop introduced in Eq.~\eqref{vl}.
-However, as in the case without the defect, our formula is independent by the explicit realization of the theory and the defect.
+However, as in the case without the defect, our formula is independent of the explicit realization of the theory and the defect.

-Analogously, we can extend the formula for Coulomb branch operators.
+In an analogous way, we can extend the formula to Coulomb branch operators, even in the presence of a BPS defect.
 Here the relevant deformation is the Fayet-Iliopoulos (FI) term.
 To write it down, we think of $\Phi_{\dot a \dot b}$ as the bottom component of the current multiplet of the topological current $j_\mu\propto\epsilon_{\mu\nu\rho}F^{\nu\rho}$.
 The multiplet also includes the fermions $\lambda_{a\dot a}$ and the auxiliary fields $D_{ab}$.
 For each $U(1)$ factor of the gauge group, there is a multiplet of this type.
 One can couple this multiplet to an abelian background twisted vector multiplet $\tilde{\mathcal{V}}_{\rm back}$.
 The relevant coupling is simply an $\mathcal{N}=4$ mixed Chern-Simons term \footnote{For details see the App.~B of \cite{Guerrini:2021zuk}.}.
 In the rigid limit, we get the FI term on $S^3$

 As discussed in \cite{Guerrini:2021zuk}, we can write a similar Ward identity for such a deformation following the same logic of real masses

 Then, derivatives w.r.t. to the FI parameters gives 1d integrated Coulomb branch operators.
 Even in this case, the formula is compatible with localization for Coulomb branch operators.
 Again, any defect preserving the cohomological supercharge can be inserted without additional complications.
 In this way, we get another identity for defect correlation functions